Hours will seem like minutes

 We gather information regarding your health and discuss your goals.
 If you’re comfortable, we’ll take x-rays and look in your mouth.
 You will never be judged or embarrassed.

 We discuss and decide what type of dental sedation is best for you.
 We offer Nitrous Oxide (laughing gas), Oral Conscious Sedation, and I.V.
 Sedation.

 4. Arriving for treatment.

 Your companion will bring you to the office.
-Additional medications will be provided to create the ultimate in relaxation.
+With Oral Conscious Sedation additional medications will be provided to create the ultimate in relaxation.
 Your experienced sedation team will monitor you throughout your entire visit.

 5. Going home with your new smile

 Your companion will take you home and stay with you until you’re completely recovered from your sedation medication.